UniMath/agda-unimath/src/modal-type-theory/crisp-law-of-excluded-middle.lagda.md

 ## Properties

-### Given LEM, we obtain a map from crisp propositions to decidable propositions
+### Given crisp LEM, we obtain a map from crisp propositions to decidable propositions

 ```agda
 decidable-prop-Crisp-Prop :